vlraymond/ianjon.github.io/_projects/Ice-Cellar/Pi_setup.md

 ```

 After that's done, go back into the terminal window and type : ```sudo nano /boot/config.txt```, scroll to the bottom and add this line to it : ```dtoverlay=w1-gpio```

+### For Touch Screen Rotation
+If you want to flip your screen along with its touch configuration, for example your setup is meant for the device to work upsides down, open the terminal window and type: ``` sudo nano /boot/config.txt``` and type in on the forth line : ```lcd_rotate=2```.